asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ## Background context

-The [Request-Reply Messaging Pattern](https://www.asyncapi.com/docs/concepts/asyncapi-document/reply-info) in AsyncAPI is an exciting and a highly anticipated feature.
+The [Request-Reply Messaging Pattern](https://www.asyncapi.com/docs/concepts/asyncapi-document/reply-info) in AsyncAPI is an exciting and highly anticipated feature.
 The messaging pattern mirrors a traditional conversation, where one "requester" entity initiates a query or request, and the "responder" entity provides a specific and expected response.
 The messaging pattern can work in both synchronous and asynchronous environments and is very beneficial to decouple components by allowing them to operate independently in a distributed system.

 ```mermaid